 This brings up an interesting point.
 Since telecommunications first arrived in New Zealand urban customers have subsidised rural users through something that came to be known as a universal service obligation.
-The idea is that everyone pays the same price for a connection regardless of how much it costs to run and a maintain a line to their premises.
+The idea is that everyone pays the same price for a connection regardless of how much it costs to run and maintain a line to their premises.

 The point about this is in the past everyone got the same kind of phone line.
 That made sense with copper.
 It doesn’t make so much sense today where fibre can connect large clusters of customers and wireless services can link the most remote connections.

 Telecommunications users still subsidise rural customers through a $50 million levy used to underwrite the government’s Rural Broadband Initiative.

-So while the 20 percent of rural users might feel cheated at having to pay more for their copper line than urban customers pay for a better fibre service, they are still being subsidised.
+So while the 20 per cent of rural users might feel cheated at having to pay more for their copper lines than urban customers pay for a better fibre service, they are still being subsidised.
 Subsidies are a political problem that need a political solution.
 If New Zealand decides rural users are a deserving case, it has to find the money to pay for their connections.

 New Zealand First: “disgraceful corporate welfare”

-Yahoo has an unbylined story quoting New Zealand First’s Tracey Martin who has gone in to bat for rural consumers.
+Yahoo has a story quoting New Zealand First’s Tracey Martin who has gone in to bat for rural consumers.
 She says: “It’s disgraceful that government under-investment forces Chorus to raid the wallets of hard-pressed Kiwis as government approved corporate welfare”.

 The story is a touch confused: